A2RU

 Executive Committee Nominees

-Voting is now open to select new a2ru Executive Committee members, to serve three years terms between September 2024 and August 2027.
 This committee takes a key role in advising a2ru staff in how we serve our mission and lead inter-institutional collaborations and thought leadership on behalf of the entire network.
 We partner with these individuals to enact new programs; we rely on these committee members to weigh in on how we spend a2ru’s resources, from staff convening time as how we allocate a2ru revenue and gift funds.
 They also coordinate leveraging external funds to resource both member schools and a2ru network activities aligned with a2ru’smission.
-The committee also works in monthly meetings to strategically chart the direction of the network’s activities
+The committee also works in monthly meetings to strategically chart the direction of the network’s activities.

 Soul Brown, Director of Research, Rhode Island School of Design (RISD) (Running for 2nd Term)